In God’s Name: Religion, Islam and Pakistan’s Child Murderers

 These practices were tacitly sanctioned by the Argentinian church and explicitly supported by some clerics, such as the bishop who believed that tossing drugged prisoners into the sea was God’s way of separating the ‘wheat from the chaff.’

 The Tehrik-i-Taliban and many other jihadist groups belong to the same tradition.
-They may have adopted a very primitive form of Islam, like the GIA in Algeria or al-Shabaab or Abu Mussab al-Zarqawi.
+They have adopted a very primitive form of Islam, like the GIA in Algeria or al-Shabaab or Abu Mussab al-Zarqawi, purely as a justification for violence.
 Some of these groups may have only the flimsiest understanding of what Islam actually is.
-Others may have found Imams and ’emirs’ who tell them what they want to hear, who have interpreted the Koran and the Hadith to justify the most vicious acts they feel are necessary.
+Others may have found Imams and ’emirs’ who have interpreted the Koran and the Hadith to justify the most vicious acts they feel are necessary.

-Nevertheless, all these groups have been able to operate in a moral vacuum that makes them behave, quite often, like Nazis.
+All these groups have been able to operate in a moral vacuum that makes them behave, quite often, like Nazis.
 In portraying themselves as God’s instruments or defenders, they have transformed actions that would normally be morally abhorrent into something sacred – in their eyes at least.
-They no longer have to take any individual moral responsibility for their actions, having handed such responsibility to God or some pseudo-theologian who can tell them that God approves of what they do.
+This means that they no longer have to take responsibility for their actions.

 Because God loves them and they love God, their enemies can easily be transformed in a subhuman ‘Other’ who can be killed without any qualms.
-In some cases their targets might be ‘kaffirs’, but the primary victims of jihadist/takfiri terrorism have been other Muslims, because killing for God enables you and you alone to decide what a real Muslim is or should be, and of course to murder anyone who doesn’t conform with your/God’s expectations.
+In some cases their targets might be ‘the kufar’ (infidels), but the primary victims of jihadist/takfiri terrorism have been other Muslims, because killing for God enables them to decide what a real Muslim is or should be, and who should be killed or not.

-I am not advocating secularism or atheism as some kind of panacea for this phenomenon.
-If we are ever to get out of this new age of cruelty, we ought to accept that all religions have a capacity to act as motivators for peace as well as violence, and Islam is no exception.
+I’m not advocating secularism or atheism as some kind of panacea for our new age of cruelty.
+But if we are going to get out of it, we ought to accept that all religions have a capacity to act as motivators for peace as well as violence, and Islam is no exception.

-But we also ought to recognize that when religion is linked to the latter it can, as Pascal suggested, enable its proponents to do evil, and to do it ‘completely and cheerfully’, as Pakistan’s child killers proved so horribly last week.
+And we also ought to recognize that religion can enable its proponents to do evil, and to do it ‘completely and cheerfully’, as Pakistan’s child killers proved so horribly last week.